RNYR/LogApp/README.md

 # How the Application Works

-The Flask backend serves a single-page frontend and provides API endpoints for managing the inventory data.
+The Flask backend serves a single-page frontend and provides API endpoints for managing inventory data.

-Inventory data is stored in a JSON file and automatically backed up when changes are saved.
+Inventory information is stored in a JSON file and automatically backed up whenever changes are saved.

 Two usage modes exist:

 ### Normal Mode

 Users can:
 - change equipment status
 - update item notes

 ### Admin Mode

 Admin users can:
 - add new entries
 - edit item name
 - edit serial/part number